-- one to one function never assigns the dame value to two different domain elements.
+- one to one function never assigns the same value to two different domain elements.

 - For onto function, range and co-domain are equal.

-- A function f is not bijection, inverse function of f cannot be defined.
+- If a function f is not bijective, inverse function of f cannot be defined.

 This article is contributed by Nitika Bansal

 - Mathematics | Lagrange’s Mean Value Theorem

 - Mathematics | Total number of possible functions